-2. Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg.
+Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg.
 Then install the clip on the other end of the cord into the engine shut-off switch.

-Place the throttle grip in the "START" (start) position.
+4. Place the throttle grip in the "START" (start) position.
 After the engine starts, return the throttle to the fully closed position.

-4. Turn the main switch to "START" (start), and hold it for a maximum of 5 seconds.
+5. Turn the main switch to "START" (start).

-5. Immediately after the engine starts, release the main switch and allow it to return to "ON" (on).
+6. Immediately after the engine starts, release the main switch and allow it to return to "ON" (on).
 NOTICE: Never turn the main switch to "START" (start) while the engine is running.
 Do not keep the starter motor turning for more than 5 seconds.
 If the starter motor is turned continuously for more than 5 seconds, the battery will be quickly discharged, thus making it impossible to start the engine.
 The starter can also be damaged.
 If the engine will not start after 5 seconds of cranking, return the main switch to "ON" (on), wait 10 seconds, then crank the engine again.
 [ECM00192]

-- When the engine is cold, it needs to be warmed up.
-For further information, see page 52. - If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
-If the engine still fails to start, see page 84.
+• When the engine is cold, it needs to be warmed up.
+For further information, see page 52.

+• If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
+If the engine still fails to start, see page 86.